asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 **Traffic light Detection Node**

 This node takes in camera images and predicts the state of traffic light.
-We use a deep neural net with a pretrained FCNN to predic if upcoming traffic lights are red, green or yellow.
+We use a deep neural net with a pretrained FCNN to predict if upcoming traffic lights are red, green or yellow.

 #### Planning Subsystem